 - What’s your #1 suggestion to make the class better in the future?

 - Did the integration of BeachBoard with the Class Website work for you?

 - How did you like posting your work on a blog?

 - What did you think of the weekly activities?

 - What did you think of the Artist of the week?

 - With each week’s activity, I included a “Useful” paragraph where I tried to think about how this art activity not only taught you a little about my world but could also have some usefulness or relevance to your world.
 Was the “useful” section useful?
 Did you find any value in my thoughts there?
 Or did it just seem like I was trying too hard to justify things?

-- Name your Medium post: Week 12 – EC – Class Feeback
+- Name your blog post: Week 12 – EC – Class Feeback

 It’s been nice sharing a bit of summer with all of you.
-It was great hainging out with some of you at the optional Un-Final on Zoom.
 Good luck next semester and in life beyond.
 If you ever have questions down the road, drop me an email.
 Or just say “hi” and LMK how your life is going.

 Happy Trails to you!